-Importance of spiritual support at end-of-life
+Importance of spiritual support at the end of life

 October 20, 2023

-Importance of spiritual support at end-of-life
+Importance of spiritual support at the end of life

-Estimated reading time: 4 minutes
+Estimated reading time: 5 minutes

-Why is spiritual support important at end-of-life?
+Why is spiritual support important at the end of life?

 This type of support helps loved ones approaching the end of life and those close to them including their relatives and friends, too: